tsgates/arch-wiki-markdown/wiki/Ext4.md

 -   The conversion process with e2fsprogs must be done when the drive is not mounted.
-If converting one's root (/) partition, the simplest way to achieve this is to boot from some other live medium, as described in the 'Prerequisites' section above.
+If converting one's root (/) partition, the simplest way to achieve this is to boot from some other live medium.
     -   Boot the live medium (if necessary).
     -   For each partition to be converted to ext4:
         -   Ensure the partition is NOT mounted